Billboard Year-End Hot 100 singles of 1986

 "That's What Friends Are For" by Dionne Warwick (pictured) and Friends was the number one song of 1986.

+Madonna charted three songs from her album True Blue on the year-end chart, two of which ("Papa Don't Preach" and "Live to Tell") appeared in its top-40.

+Janet Jackson had three songs on the year-end chart of 1986, all from her album Control: "When I Think of You" (number 32), "What Have You Done For Me Lately" (number 43), and "Nasty" (number 58).

+"How Will I Know" and "The Greatest Love of All" by Whitney Houston (pictured) appeared at numbers six and 11, respectively, on the year-end chart.

+Miami Sound Machine, led by vocalist Gloria Estefan (pictured), had three songs on the year-end chart.

 Billboard magazine each year releases a Year-End chart of the most popular songs across all genres called the Hot 100 songs of the year.
 This is the year-end Hot 100 songs of 1986.